kisinga/learning-svlete/README.md

 **Day 1**
 It rebuilds instantly on save.
 Maybe this is more related to rollup, but still, I dig
 **Day 3**
 Coming from angular, its hilarious how familiar this is.
 The syntax is definitely different, but so far I find it more expressive
+**Day ...
+I lost count**
+No built-in form valudation.
+Dang!